arunbv123/addressbook/README.md

 [![N|Solid](https://github.com/arunbv123/images/blob/master/DigitalOcean_logo.png)](https://www.digitalocean.com/)

 This repo contains a web application  built using Apache Wicket Framework, Hibernate and mysql.
 This applicaiton can be deployed on a Wildfly 10 server.
+Applicaiton is deployed on a Digital Ocean Droplet and can be accessed using below link.

 ```
-This server is hosted on a Digital Ocean Droplet
 Server access : http://107.170.212.195:8080/addressbook
 MySql server : http://107.170.212.195:3306, Schema: AddressBook
 ```